Take a look at what is happening across Netherfield Primary School.

 Fireflies and Dragonflies amaze us every minute of every day!

-Read what Fireflies are doing this term by downloading their newsletter below.
+Read what Reception are doing this term by downloading their newsletter below.

 Class 1 teacher is Miss Sentence